Postgraduate Certificate in Information Systems and Technology

 You can apply online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

-The PGCertIST requires 60 points of INFO/MBIS/COSC 400 and 600-level courses.
-At least 30 points must be INFO courses and no more than 30 points can be MBIS/COSC courses.
+The PGCertIST requires 60 points of Information Systems (INFO), Business Information Systems (MBIS), and Computer Science (COSC) 400 and 600-level courses.
+At least 30 points must be INFO courses.

-The PGCertIST can also be taken part-time over a maximum of 24 months.
+The PGCertIST can be completed in 6 months full-time.
+It can also be taken part-time over a maximum of 2 years.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.

 - Te Rōpū Rapuara | UC Careers can help you to achieve the career you want, connect with employers, or find a job.

 - For research into career destinations by qualification, visit Te Pōkai Tara | Universities New Zealand website.